-In this study, single crosses involving four CMS lines and three known fertility restorers were studied to determine the genetics of fertility restoration in pigeonpea (Cajanus cajan L. Millsp.).
-The F1 plants of all the four hybrids were selfed to produce F2 seed and simultaneously crossed to their corresponding A lines to produce BC1F1 seeds during 2007.
-The parents, F1, F2 and BC1F1 populations were planted in 2008 rainy season at the Marathwada Krishi Vidyapeeth, Parbhani, India.
-The interaction of dominant nuclear genes of ICP 2766 with ICPA 2092 produced 100% fertile F1 plant and showed complete dominance for fertility restoration.
-The restorer ICP 2766 when crossed with ICPA 2092 showed monogenic inheritance (3 : 1), while ICP 2766 crossed with ICPA 2043 revealed digenic inheritance (15:1) of fertility restoration.
-In a cross between ICP 2766 and ICPA 2043, dominant gene of fertility restoration at either of two loci masked the expression of male-sterile recessive alleles at two loci in such a way that it modified normal dihybrid ratio into 15: 1 ratio and produced duplicate gene interaction.
+In the present study, single crosses involving four CMS-lines and three known fertility restorers were studied to determine the genetics of fertility restoration in pigeonpea (Cajanus cajan L.

+Millsp.).
+The F_1 plants of all the four hybrids were selfed to produce F_2 seed and simultaneously crossed to their corresponding A-lines to produce BC1F1 seeds during 2007.
+The parents, F_1 , F_2 , and BC1F1 populations were planted in 2008 rainy season at the Marathwada Krishi Vidyapeeth, Parbhani, India.
+The interaction of dominant nuclear genes of ICP 2766 with ICPA 2092 produced 100% fertile F_1 plant and showed complete dominance for fertility restoration.
+The restorer ICP 2766 when crossed with ICPA 2092 showed monogenic inheritance (3:1), while ICP 2766 crossed with ICPA 2043 revealed digenic inheritance (15:1) of fertility restoration.
+In a cross between ICP 2766 and ICPA 2043, the dominant gene of fertility restoration at either of two loci masked the expression of male-sterile recessive alleles at the two loci in such a way that it modified normal di-hybrid ratio in to 15:1 ratio and produced duplicate gene interaction.

-Key words: Cajanus cajanifolius - inheritance - male sterility - male fertility - genetics
+Keywords: Cajanus cajanifolius-inheritance-male-sterility-male fertility-genetics

-Cytoplasmic nuclear male sterility (CMS) is maternally inherited and associated with specific (mitochondrial) genes without otherwise affecting the plant (Budar and Pelletier 2001).
-The fertility restorer (Rf or Fr) genes in the nucleus suppress the male-sterile phenotype and allow commercial exploitation of the CMS system for the production of hybrid seeds.
-In addition, the CMS-Rf system provides an excellent model for the study of nuclear-mitochondrial interaction in multicellular organisms.
-Pigeonpea is the only legume crop where commercial CMS-based hybrids are now available (Saxena and Nadarajan 2010).
-CMS-derived hybrids were coming from A2 (Cajanus scarbaeoides, Tikka et al. 1997) and A4 (Cajanus cajanifolius, Saxena et al. 2005) cytoplasm and that in the present paper only the A4 restoration genetics is studied.
-Saxena et al. (2005) crossed ICPW 29, an accession of C. cajanifolius, a wild relative of pigeonpea, as female parent with pigeonpea line ICPL 28.
-According to De (1974), C. cajanifolius resembles cultivated types in most morphological traits.
-The male-sterile lines derived from A4 cytoplasm are the best among those identified so far and found to be highly stable male-sterile lines across environments and years (Dalvi et al. 2008a, Saxena 2008, Sawargaonkar 2010) and never showed any morphological deformity.
-In the present study, the F_1 and F_2 generations were developed to determine the nature of gene action in the F_1 generation and the segregation pattern in F2 generation in pigeonpea.
-In order to take advantage of this CMS hybrid technology, it is essential to breed higher yielding hybrids based on diverse genetic backgrounds.
+Cytoplasmic nuclear-male sterility (CMS) is maternally inherited and associated with specific (mitochondrial) genes without otherwise affecting the plant (Budar and Pelletier 2001).
+The fertility restorer (Rf or Fr) genes in the nucleus suppress the male-sterile phenotype and allows commercial exploitation of the CMS system for the production of hybrid seeds.
+In addition the CMS-Rf system provides an excellent model for the study of nuclear-mitochondrial interaction in multicellular organisms.
+Pigeonpea (Cajanus cajan (L.) Millsp.) is the only legume crop where commercial CMS-based hybrids are now available.
+Two CMS sources are available (were are the coming from A2 cytoplasm (Tikka et al. 1997) and A4 cytoplasm (Saxena et al., 2005)) and that the A4 restoration genetics is studied in the present paper.
+In present study, the F1 and F2 generations were developed to determine the nature of gene action in F1 generation and segregation pattern in F_2 generation in pigeonpea.
+In order to take advantage of this CMS hybrid technology, it is essential to breed new high yielding hybrids with diverse genetic backgrounds.
 To achieve this, breeding of promising hybrid parents and knowledge of the inheritance of fertility restoration are essential.